top of page

 Note from Oronir:

-We find ourselves on the world of Oerth, where a large continent takes our attention.
-It is not the only continent, but it is the one we focus on today.
+We stand on the world of Oerth, where our attention is drawn to a vast and storied continent.
+It is not the only continent on this world, but it is the one we will focus on today.
+The [[Oeridians]] refer to the entire continent—east and west alike—as Oerik, including the unconquered lands far to the west.

 What?
 They are all the same?